 Training and Background

 I am a licensed clinical psychologist with expertise in individual and group therapy with children, adolescents, adults, and families.
 Using evidence-based science, I work with you collaboratively to set treatment goals and ensure progress toward your goals.
-My areas of interest and focus include Attention Deficit Hyperactivity Disorder (ADHD); Post-traumatic Stress Disorder (PTSD); Anxiety Disorders, including Generalized Anxiety Disorder (GAD); Major Depressive Disorder (MDD); parent training; working with challenging children; and school refusal.
+My areas of interest and focus with children, teens, and adults include Anxiety, Depression, Attention Deficit Hyperactivity Disorder (ADHD), Post-traumatic Stress Disorder (PTSD), Gender Identity, LGBTQIA, parent training, school refusal, life transitions, and behavioral problems.
+I provide psychological, educational, and IQ testing and reporting, including use of the WISC-V and the Wide-Range Achievement Test (WRAT-5) as well as other standardized assessment tools.

 I am a 2014 PsyD graduate of the American School of Professional Psychology, Northern Virginia campus.
 During my training, I completed a pre-doctoral internship at Pennsylvania Counseling Services, within the family-based program.
 My postdoctoral fellowship at the Tree House Child Assessment Center and the Child and Family Treatment and Trauma Services provided extensive and intensive training in Trauma-Focused Cognitive Behavioral Therapy (CBT), Parent-Child Interaction Therapy (PCIT) with families, and comprehensive evaluation.